How Much Do Foster Parents Get Paid in California?

 Although parenting is a full-time job, you cannot think of foster parenting as a way to cash out.
 If you’re in it for the money, then you’re fostering for the wrong reasons.

-Foster families don’t actually get “paid” for taking care of a child.
+Still, you may be wondering – do foster parents get paid?
+Technically, foster families don’t actually get “paid” for taking care of a child.
 They receive reimbursements for the money they spend taking care of the child’s needs.

 This money is not meant to be used to buy a new car or pay for your rent or some other expenses that don’t have anything to do with the immediate essential needs of the foster child.